 Opening a Discussion on Agreements

-To recap, a decision first has to be made about responsibility, discussed on the previous page.
-The decision comes first: whose basket?
-This page deals with their basket, and the next page deals with my basket.
+As discussed on the previous page, whose basket are we talking about?
+This page deals with their basket; the next page deals with my basket.

 non-negotiable — “Everyone must be seated while eating.
 No walking around with food.”

-agreement — “It’s best when we have some way to make sure can eat without inhaling food down our lungs.
+agreement — “It’s best when we have some way to make sure can eat without inhaling food into our lungs.
 How could we do that?

 Agreement Practice

-2. invite suggestions for ways to accomplish that goal that we all can agree upon.
+- I invite suggestions for ways to accomplish that goal

-I answered #1 and #5.
+I provide the answers to #1 and #5.
 Your challenge is to create the same kind of statements for #2, #3, and #4.

 1. You are shopping with your child at the market.
 Your child may have been impulsively messing with the merchant’s display.
 You want to find a way to convey responsibilities for handling the food on display: